 It’s a safe bet that a huge chunk of Americans now identify Robert Wagner as the father of Anthony DiNozzo on TV’s NCIS.
 But he’s been acting for 65 years — even longer than David McCallum.
-In the 1950s Wagner was the darling of the Fox lot, a green kid who cruised through custom-fit no-stress showcase roles for almost the entire decade.
+In the 1950s Wagner was the darling of the Fox lot, a green kid who cruised through no-stress showcase roles for almost the entire decade.
 But that’s not the whole truth.
-Wagner did get opportunities to play more demanding parts, including the new brand of psycho killer that don’t look as crazy as they behave.
-In A Kiss Before Dying he’s an impoverished college kid seeking a quick way to the Good Life.
+Wagner did get opportunities to play more demanding parts, including the new brand of psycho killer that doesn’t normally look or act crazy.
+In A Kiss Before Dying Wagner is an impoverished college kid seeking a quick way to the Good Life.
 We can tell that it’s a change of pace for Wagner because he doesn’t flash his signature smile until forty minutes into the picture.
-His character is a calculating rat with a talent for manipulating women, who’s willing to spend innocent lives to get what he wants.
+His character is a calculating rat with a talent for manipulating women, and is willing to spend innocent lives to get what he wants.

 Even the trailer for A Kiss Before Dying compares the show to George Stevens’ A Place in the Sun, a tragedy about a far more sympathetic poor boy who falls victim to a moment of ambition.
 Bud Corliss is a monstrous version of the same character, a man who has looks and his brains, and the desire to outsmart his way into a cozy lifestyle.
 He’ll do anything it takes to achieve this, including committing two ghastly killings.
 Robert Wagner nails the part, leaving us with no doubt that the outwardly charming Bud is capable of such deeds.
 He broods and schemes and does a lot of sneaking around to arrange a suicide note and steal arsenic from a school lab.
 Bud is also perfectly rotten to his hardworking mother.
 As played by Mary Astor, the mother seems aware of her son’s strong streak of insincerity.
 Given just a couple of scenes, Astor is excellent.
 Sixteen years before she was one of the screen’s most famous femme fatales in The Maltese Falcon.